How-to

 window_minutes10Evaluation window

-distinct_ua_threshold15Minimum distinct UA families to trip
+distinct_ua_threshold15Minimum distinct versions to trip

 min_requests5,000Volume floor